goodscloud/goodscloud-node/readme.md

-# GoodsCloud API client for JavaScript / Node.js
+# GoodsCloud API client in JavaScript for Node.js

 ## Requirements